anton-kotenko/crdt/README.md

 Node restart is sequential node removal + node addition.
 Both procedures was described above and proven to be correct.

 ### Persistency layer
 Generally, if cluster is large enough, it's possible even not to use persistency layer.
 Anyway node's data exists at other nodes and can be restored out from there during `merge` operation.
-This is quite risky solution, but probably usable sometimes when performance is more important then correctness/durability.
+This is quite risky solution, but probably usable when performance is more important then correctness/durability.

-Otherwise some additional persistent storage is required.
+But in typical case persistent storage is required.
 Depending on our requirements (performance/relability) we may use different strategies for processing update's
 1. respond to sender only when data is really persisted.
 2. respond just after message was received, and persist data later.

-For current project it was chosen: does not bother with ACID properties.
-As storage engine redis was chosen: lightweight, simple and fast.
+**Decision**: For current project it was chosen: does not bother with ACID properties.
+As storage engine Redis was chosen: lightweight, simple and fast.

 ### Frontend part
-Frontend view of counter may be considered as one more passive (does not accept write queries) node in CRDT cluster nodes.
+Frontend may be considered as one more passive (does not accept write queries) node in cluster with additional UI.
 To deliver updated to frontend websockets may be used (or any alternative technology. e.g. (server-side-events)[https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events]).

-Frontend connects to any node in cluster (there will be balancer in front of cluster so any node may handle this query).
-CRDT counter code at frontend will guarantee that event if we got outdated message from outdated machine, nothing bad will happen.
+Frontend connects to any node in cluster (probably at production installation there would be traffic balancer in front of cluster so any node may handle this query).

+In case if frontend will be just one more CRDT node, then CRDT counter code will provide non-decreasing behaviour at UI in any case, just due to how `merge` operation is implemented for CRDT grow-only counter.

-So requirement: CRDT-counter code should work at both frontend/backend.
+**Requirement**: CRDT-counter code should work at both frontend/backend.

 Another issue to consider: after page reload, page may be loaded from "outdated" node (e.g. balancer in front of nodes may send query to any node it likes).
-So to make sure that counter won't go down better to have some persistency on frontend (e.g. local storage) and consider all received from backend (e.g. page reload, websocket messages) taking into account "current value" and applying those changes with `merge` operation.
-Notice: It happens that it is really inconvenient to debug and demonstrate whole system with this feature enabled.
+So to make sure that counter won't go down after page reload it's better to have some persistency on frontend (e.g. [local storage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage)).
+All updates from backends should be applied to persistent storage value with `merge` operation.

+**Notice**: It happens that it is really inconvenient to debug and demonstrate whole system with this feature enabled.
 So it was removed from implementation.
 Though it may have sence in production installation.

-Implementation decisions: Frontend is considered as `passive` cluster node.
+**Implementation decisions**: Frontend is considered as `passive` cluster node.
 So code was written in way, that allows code reuse both on frontend and backend.
-Notice: Frontend may become "active" node video viewer is implemented as single-page-application, and in this case increments should be processed.
-Due to universal code used both for frontend and backend it's easy to implement this requirement.
+**Notice**: Frontend may become "active" node.
+Example: video viewer is implemented as single-page-application, and in this case increments should be processed on client side and sent to backend part of cluster.
+Due to universal code used both for frontend and backend it's easy to implement this feature.

 ### Run && Build